matosjoaops/TVVS-PROJ/assignment04/report/report.md

 ### State Machine

 This use case assumes there is a task on the dashboard, which is not marked as done.
-If the user clicks the check box, the task is marked as done, and if it clicks it again, the task is marked as not done.
+If the user clicks the check box, the task is marked as done, and if it is clicked again, the task is marked as not done.
 In the two states, when the user clicks the delete button, the task is deleted from the dashboard.
 Once a task is deleted, there is no way of going back to the other states.
 There are 3 states, 4 transitions and 2 events.

 ![](https://i.imgur.com/Rxe790M.png)